bevkoski/philosophy/quotes.md

 ---

-> A desire for a life of freedom in a world that is severely rigid can in turn lead to great pain.
+> A desire for a life of freedom in a world that is drastically rigid can lead to severe pain.

 ---